Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

         return nil, nil
     }
 ```

+Neither of our endpoints is a bag item, and neither is optional, so our sample data passes these checks and the handler continues.

 Only primitive types can be simply copied across, so we check that both endpoints are the same primitive type.